 The railway is most efficient on the coastal plain and the route to Modiin and Ben Gurion Airport is very popular.
-This is comparable to other airport rail links world wide – fairly efficient and much cheaper than a taxi, but you have to carry your bags and then complete the journey in the city by bus or taxi.
-If you are travelling to places served then it can be an efficient and economical way to get out of the airport and avoid the traffic.
+This is comparable to other airport rail links worldwide – fairly efficient and much cheaper than a taxi, but you have to carry your bags and then complete the journey in the city by bus or taxi.
+If you are travelling to places served, then taking the train can be an efficient and economical way to get out of the airport and avoid the traffic.

 Take the train to Jerusalem if you have some time to spare and you want a scenic view of the mountains.
 See The Jerusalem Railway

-Another option on principal inter-city routes is a “sherut” – these are minibus services that charge similar rates to buses but leave as soon as they are full.
-They are safe reliable and also offer a service after the last bus.
+Another option on principal inter-city routes is a “sherut” (share taxis) – these are minibus services that charge similar rates to buses but leave as soon as they are full.
+They are safe and reliable.
+They also offer a service after the last bus.
 They are generally located outside the main bus stations offering freedom of choice.

 Driving in Israel is easy.
-The roads are good (despite complaints you may hear from locals – remember that we are 7,000,000 people on a very small piece of land, traffic jams are common in rush hours, and in a few specific holidays when EVERYONE drive to have the holiday dinner with their families), and the signs are reasonably understandable.
+The roads are good, despite complaints you may hear from locals.
+Remember that we are 7,000,000 people on a very small piece of land, so traffic jams are common in rush hours, and in a few specific holidays when EVERYONE drives to have the holiday dinner with their families.
+The signs are reasonably understandable.
 For more information please see Driving in Israel